-Highlights: Confident, Intelligent, Vigilant
+Highlights: Confident, Smart, Vigilant

-Hailing from the secluded regions of Tibet, the Tibetan Spaniel is an ancient spaniel dog, bred to watch over the Tibetan monasteries.
+Hailing from the highly secluded regions of Tibet, the Tibetan Spaniel is an ancient spaniel dog, first bred to watch over the Tibetan monasteries.
 Along with the Tibetan Mastiff, this spaniel works in tandem to protect the sacred communities from intruders.

 The monks believe that the Tibetan Spaniels are reincarnations of past Buddhist monks.
 Thus, they’ve become sacred canines and are highly revered in Tibet.
 Even so, these toy dogs will develop exceptional bonds with the members of the community.